Xiangyu-Hu/SPHinXsys/tutorials/sphinx/examples/example1_2D_dambreak.rst

 The :code:`WaterBlock` and  :code:`WallBoundary`,
-which are the derived class of :code:`FluidBody` and :code:`SolidBody` respectively, are difined with boolean operation, such as :code:`add` and :code:`sub`.
+which are the derived class of :code:`FluidBody` and :code:`SolidBody` respectively, are defined with boolean operation, such as :code:`add` and :code:`sub`.
 The :code:`FluidObserverParticleGenerator` defines the observation body through adding the observation point :code:`Vecd(DL, 0.2)`.